 \section{Discussion}

 When is there a trade-off between efficiency and envyfreeness or, equivalently, when is there a trade-off between preferences and priorities?
-Our results confirm the conjecture put forward by \cite{pathak2016really} according to which ``correlation between preferences and priorities induced by proximity may, in turn, result in less scope for Pareto-improving trades across priority groups that involve situations of justified envy.
-This pattern may then result in a small degree of inefficiency in DA", and clarify to which extent the conjecture holds and to what extent it generalizes.
-Specifically, our Generalized Mutually Best Pairs condition maximally captures the set of environments where priorities and preferences are sufficiently congruent that DA is efficient, and there is no trade-off between efficiency and envyfreeness.
+Our results confirm the conjecture put forward by \cite{pathak2017really} according to which ``correlation between preferences and priorities induced by proximity may, in turn, result in less scope for Pareto-improving trades across priority groups that involve situations of justified envy.
+This pattern may then result in a small degree of inefficiency in DA", and clarify to which extent the conjecture holds.
+Specifically, our generalized mutually best pairs condition maximally captures the set of environments where priorities and preferences are sufficiently congruent that DA is efficient, and there is no trade-off between efficiency and envyfreeness.
 Our condition is more general than \cite{pathak2017really}'s correlation conjecture between preferences and priorities because it restricts attention to those parts of preferences and priorities that are relevant for an envyfree allocation.

 Our results shed light on the empirical evidence presented in Table \ref{tab:Evidence}.
 A small trade-off was found in (primarily) elementary school markets with priorities to siblings, staff, and some measure of distance (Boston, Ghent, New Orleans).
 The elementary school level is exactly the education level where one would also expect parents to place greater emphasis on proximity or selecting the same school as the older sibling in order to facilitate home logistics when children are not yet capable of travelling by themselves.\footnote{Most empirical studies of parental preferences restrict attention to one educational level and so there is little evidence for this comparative statement. \cite{harris2023schools} is an exception.
 Their data cover submitted preferences for both the elementary and high school levels in New Orleans.
 They find stronger preferences for sibling presence and distance for elementary school applications.} In other words, markets where preferences and priorities are congruent.